girst/solvitaire-mirror-of-git.gir.st/README.md

  * DONE: patience: allow taking from 0(foundation)
  * DONE: highlight `from` pile, so users can see at what input stage they are
  * DONE: make piles 0-indexed in klondike as well
+ * HOLD: duplicate card ♠A found in tableu: added check at start to monitor this Cannot reproduce, removed check
  * DONE: some input functions are in `x2y()` -- move them to `get_cmd()` (req. for mouse, hjkl modes)